deepakkumardk/docs-react-native-blossom-ui/docs/design-system/intro.md

 # Introduction

-As a mobile library we have focused a lot on the design system on all of it's aspect.
+As a **mobile app first library** we have focused a lot on the design system on all of it's aspect.

-Blossom UI provides it's Colors, Typography, Icons with full customization support.
+Blossom Design system made keeping in mind the extensibility, mobile app usage and provides **Colors**, **Typography**, **Icons** with full customization support.
+It supports both light and dark mode.